 Based on your past experience, what all departments can be shortlisted for the Proof-of-Concept?

-We always recommend the clients to define and execute their Proof-of-Concept keeping 2 departments in mind such that; it could inculcate collaboration among other teams and enable them to go for shared satisfaction and operational goals.
-This is among the most important pre-requisites for starting a DCX journey.
+We always recommend that clients define and execute their Proof-of-Concept keeping 2 departments in mind such that; it could inculcate collaboration among other teams and enable them to go for shared satisfaction and operational goals.
+This is among the most important prerequisites for starting a DCX journey.
 Below mentioned are the key combinations which can become a good case study for others:

 - Marketing + Operations

 - Operations + Call Center